 The average household income in Ramara after taxes was \$86,100 in 2021, which is slightly lower than the average provincial household income.
-Figure 2 and Table 6 below represent average and median household incomes for Simcoe County, Ramara, and Ontario.
+The chart and graph below represent average and median household incomes for Simcoe County, Ramara, and Ontario.